THE TRAVELLING HISTORIAN -- EASTER ISLAND

 Some called a tupa were a kind of vaulted house built of stone and partly under ground ith a square entrance.

 In the cult of the birdman Rapanui: kangata manu a competition took place annually when a champion was chosen by each clan to represent it.
 The starting signal for the bird-man contest was the arrival of the manutara ' sun bird,' the sooty tern on Moto Nui a nearby islet off the coast of Easter Island.
 These sacred migratory birds were called manu-tara meaning 'sun birds'.
 At a given signal after the first birds were sighted, the champions took off down the steep, very hazardess cliffs from where they plunged into the water and swam to the islands using their pora rafts made out of totora reed.
-Each man swam as quickly as possible to the island where he checked the nest of a tern.
+Each man swam as quickly as possible to the island, where he checked the nest of a tern.

 Totora Reed Poro Rafts